ring-team/KarstNSim_Public/README.md

 # KarstNSim_Public
-Public version of KarstNSim, a C++ code for 3D Karst Network Simulation.
+Public version of KarstNSim, a C++ code for graph-based and geologically-driven simulation of 3D karst networks.

+* Linked publication : INSERT DOI.

 Its inputs and outputs are ASCII files and it can be run through a single command.
 It adapts the Karst simulation code proposed by <b> Paris, A., Guérin, E., Peytavie, A., Collon, P., Galin, E., 2021.
 Synthesizing Geologically Coherent Cave Networks.
 Comput.
 Graph.
 Forum 40, 277–287. https://doi.org/10.1111/cgf.14420 which is available on Github at : https://github.com/aparis69/Karst-Synthesis. </b>